 The reasons for the dropping of Cr12mov die steel pieces by pieces after heat treatment

-- When quenching, the temperature exceeds too much, overheating, resulting in coarse grain, serious decarbonization, large martensite, coarse grain fracture, low toughness and plasticity.
+During quenching, if the temperature exceeds the recommended limit, it can lead to overheating, resulting in several issues such as coarse grains, serious decarbonization, large martensite, coarse grain fracture, low toughness, and reduced plasticity.

 - Check the heating equipment;